Maximilian-Winter/daozang-english/README.md

 - Quality: First-pass translation requiring scholarly review

 ### Python Utilities
-In the python_utils folder are scripts to create a bilingual sql database with text search interface.
+In the python_utils folder are scripts to create a bilingual sql database with text search interface in Python, supporting bilingual search.

 ### ⚠️ CRITICAL DISCLAIMERS AND WARNINGS ⚠️
 #### ⚠️ WARNING: Sacred and Potentially Dangerous Content